TugboatQA/docs/content/visual-diffs/using-visual-diffs.md

 visualization on the right, and a composite in the middle, which highlights changes to the page.

-You'll also see an option to **Regenerate** visual diffs; use this if you've updated your Base Preview, and want to see a new version of the visual diffs for this build.
+You'll also see an option to {{% ui-text %}}Regenerate{{% /ui-text %}} visual diffs; use this if you've updated your Base Preview, and want to see a new version of the visual diffs for this build.

 {{% notice info %}} While the Preview is building, you'll see: "Unavailable while preview is building" in the Visual Diffs pane.
 After the Preview build has